3D television: 2010s

 25 matches in the FIFA World Cup 2010 were broadcast in 3D.

 The Inauguration of Philippine President Noynoy Aquino on 30 June 2010 was the first presidential inauguration to telecast in live 3D by GMA Network.
-However, the telecast was only available in select places.
+However, the telecast was only broadcast in a small number of localities.

 The 2010 Coke Zero 400 was broadcast in 3D on 3 July on NASCAR.com and DirecTV along with Comcast, TWC, and Bright House cable systems.

 Astro broadcast the 2010 FIFA World Cup Final on 11 July 2010 in 3-D on their B.yond service.

 Satellite delivered Bell TV in Canada began to offer a full-time pay-TV, 3D channel to its subscribers on 27 July 2010.

 The 2010 PGA Championship was broadcast in 3D for four hours on 13 August 2010, from 3–7 pm EDT.
 The broadcast was available on DirecTV, Comcast, Time Warner Cable, Bright House Networks, Cox Communications, and Cablevision.

 In September 2010, the Canadian Broadcasting Corporation's first 3D broadcast was a special about the Canadian monarch, Elizabeth II, and included 3-D film footage of the Queen's 1953 coronation as well as 3D video of her 2010 tour of Canada.
-This marks the first time the historical 3D images have been seen anywhere on television as well as the first broadcast of a Canadian produced 3D programme in Canada.
+This marks the first time the historical 3D images have been seen anywhere on television as well as the first broadcast of a Canadian produced 3D program in Canada.

 FioS and the NFL partnered to broadcast 2 September 2010, pre-season game between the New England Patriots and the New York Giants in 3D.
 The game was only broadcast in 3D in the northeast.

 The 2010 AFL Grand Final, on 25 September 2010, was broadcast in 3D from the Seven Network.

 Rachael Ray aired a 3D Halloween Bash on 29 October 2010.